-The front and rear brake are equipped with a
+The front and rear brake are equipped with a brake wear indicator.

 When the brake is applied, an arrow attached to the brake arm moves toward a reference mark on the brake panel.
 If the arrow aligns with the reference mark on full application of the brake, the brake shoes must be replaced.
 See your dealer for this service.